How cut hair Photo Shop CS3

 To work around this behavior, log off from the Autologon account, and then log on by using the new account.

-When you create a new user on a Microsoft Windows XP Home Edition-based computer, you are not prompted to create a password.
-To create a password for a user account, click the icon for the account, and then click "Create a Password".
+create a password for a user account, click the icon for the account, and then

 Stored User Names and Passwords Feature Interoperability at a Command Prompt

-For the net use command to save the credentials in Credential Manager, use the /savecred switch.
-When you use the /savecred switch, any credentials that you are prompted for when you use the net use command are saved as a key.
+credentials that you are prompted for when you use the net use command are saved

-When you type the net use * \\ computer_name \ share_name /savecred command, the user is prompted for a user name, and then the user is prompted for a password.
+command, the user is prompted for a user name, and then the user is prompted for

 When you type the net use * \\ computer_name \ share_name /u: domain_name \ user_name /savecred command, the user is prompted for a password.